longhorn/longhorn-tests/manager/integration/README.md

 4. Need kubernetes 1.10 or higher.
 5. Make sure MountPropagation feature gate is enabled 5.1 For RKE before v0.1.9, you would need the extra parameter feature-gates: `MountPropagation=true` for kube-api and kubelet to enable the feature gate.
+6. Make sure `nfs-common` or equivalent has been installed on the node to allow NFS client to work.

 Run the test:
 1. Deploy all backupstore servers(including `NFS` server and `Minio` as s3 server) for test purpose.